pablomatheis/coinpoker_hh/distribution/README.md

 3. **Web Access**: The web tracker is accessible from other devices on your network
 4. **Data Backup**: Copy generated JSON files to preserve analysis results

-## 📞 Support

-For issues or questions:
-1. Check the troubleshooting section above
-2. Verify all required files are present
-3. Ensure executables have proper permissions

 ## 🔄 Version Info

-- **Built**: $(date)
 - **Python**: 3.12.3
 - **PyInstaller**: 6.14.2
 - **Platform**: macOS arm64